DDavidkov/wfo-scheduler-frontend/CHEATSHEET.md

 ## Implicit return

-It is valid to not have curly braces around a function if it has a single statement and the function will return the result of that statement
+It is valid to not have curly braces around a function if it has a single statement and the function will return the result of that statement:

 ```javascript
 const sum = (a, b) => a + b;
 ```

-Which is the same as writing
+Which is the same as writing:

 ```javascript
 const sum = (a, b) => {